lmu-osc/Introduction-Simulations-in-R/seed.md

 ***

 **YOUR TURN:**
-In your local exercice script:
+In your local exercise script:
 Play around with the function `set.seed()` by running and modifying the examples provided (e.g. compare outputs with and without seeds, change the seed number)

 ***